Walter Wanger: Early life

 Wanger was born Walter Feuchtwanger in San Francisco.
-He was the son of Stella (Stettheimer) and Sigmund Feuchtwanger, who were from German Jewish families that had emigrated to the United States in the nineteenth century.
+He was the son of Stella (Stettheimer) and Sigmund Feuchtwanger, who were from German Jewish families that had emigrated to the United States in the 19th century.
 Wanger was from a non-observant Jewish family, and later attended Episcopalian services with his wife.
 In order to assimilate into American society, his mother altered the family name to Wanger in 1908.
-The Wangers were well-connected and upper middle class, something which later differentiated Wanger from the other Jewish film moguls who came from more ordinary backgrounds.
+The Wangers were well-connected and upper middle class, something which later differentiated Wanger from the other Jewish film moguls who came from lower class, mercantile backgrounds.

-Wanger attended Dartmouth College in Hanover, New Hampshire, where he was a founding member of the Dartmouth Laboratory Theatre.
+In 1905, when Wanger was eleven, his father died and his mother subsequently moved the family across the country to New York.
+In New York, he attended Cascadilla Preparatory School (now called Cascadilla School) in Ithaca.
+Wanger later studied at Dartmouth College in Hanover, New Hampshire, where he was a founding member of the Dartmouth Laboratory Theatre.
 After leaving college, Wanger became a professional theatrical producer in New York City where he worked with figures such as the influential British manager Harley Granville-Barker and the Russian actress Alla Nazimova.

 Following the American entry into World War I in 1917, Wanger served with the U.S. Army in Italy initially in the Signal Corps where he worked as a pilot on reconnaissance missions, and later in propaganda operations directed at the Italian public.
 It was during this period that Wanger first came into contact with filmmaking.
 In April 1918 Wanger was transferred to the Committee on Public Information, and joined an effort to combat anti-war or pro-German sentiment in Allied Italy.
 This was partly accomplished through a series of short propaganda films screened in Italian cinemas promoting democracy and Allied war aims.

 After the Allied victory, Wanger returned to the United States in 1919 and was discharged from the army.
 Wanger married silent film actress Justine Johnstone in 1919.
 He initially returned to theatre production, before a chance meeting with film producer Jesse Lasky drew him into the world of commercial filmmaking.
 Lasky was impressed with Wanger's ideas and his experiences in the theatre, and hired him to head a New York office vetting and acquiring books and plays for use as film stories for Famous Players–Lasky (later to become Paramount), which was then the largest film production company in the world.